 TIP Check out La Mallorquina, the quintessential pastry shop.

 This iconic square was designed when Philip II's court moved to Madrid, on the site where the town's main market was located toward the end of the 15th century.
 It's since hosted many events, including bullfights and whatnot.
 Today, it hosts the city's main tourist office, a Christmas market in December and plenty of traditional shops and restaurants under its porticoes.
-In the center of the square, Giambologna's bronze statue of Philip III dates to 1616, but it was not placed in the center of the square until 1848.

 DIRECTIONS Walk west along Calle Mayor, take the first left and then take Calle Postas to the square.